brevzin/cpp_proposals/2996_reflection/reflection.md

 This is a `constexpr` function and not a `consteval` function because in the general case the conversion is a run-time operation.
 However, determining the instance of `struct_to_tuple_helper` that is needed is a compile-time operation and has to be performed with a `consteval` function (because the function invokes `nonstatic_data_members_of`), hence the separate function template `get_struct_to_tuple_helper()`.

-Everything is put together by using `substitute` to create the instantiation of `struct_to_tuple_helper` that we need, and a compile-time reference to that instance is obtained with `value_of`.
+Everything is put together by using `substitute` to create the instantiation of `struct_to_tuple_helper` that we need, and a compile-time reference to that instance is obtained with `extract`.
 Thus `f` is a function reference to the correct specialization of `struct_to_tuple_helper`, which we can simply invoke.

 On Compiler Explorer (with a different implementation than either of the above): [EDG](https://godbolt.org/z/Moqf84nc1), [Clang](https://godbolt.org/z/1s7aj5r69).